QuTech-Delft/cQASM-spec/README.md

    object can assume.

- - *Value:* the value associated with an object at some instant, or the (anonymous) return value of a unit of some kind.
+ - *Value:* the value associated with an object at some instant, or the (anonymous) return value of a unit of some kind, possibly only evaluable at runtime.

  - *(Value) type:* the type of a value.
 Examples of types are `int`, `bool`, and `qref`, but also combined types such as `complex[2][2]` for a 2x2 complex matrix, or `(int, string)` for a so-called pack consisting of an integer and a string.

+ - *Runtime value:* a value that requires runtime processing to be evaluated.
+   This processing incurs *side effects*.
+These side effects are eventually used to describe the entire algorithm, even if the actual value returned is void and not even used.
+For example, the block `{ x(q[0]); y(q[1]); }` is formally a runtime value with value type void, that results in an X gate on `q[0]` followed by a Y gate on `q[1]` when evaluated to null at runtime.

  - *Alias:* a name used to refer to an object, function, or some other named unit.